Skip to main content

 Example on acquia

-// Check/modify any acquia environment specific modifications needed.
+// Check/modify any acquia environment-specific modifications needed.

 if (isset($_ENV['AH_SITE_ENVIRONMENT'])) {